Vein Treatment Options Los Angeles

 Diagnostic Ultrasound for Evaluating Vein Disorders

 Treatment failure of leg veins is often due to overlooking problems with deeper veins in the legs, such as refluxing saphenous and perforator veins.
 Only ultrasound can diagnose these problems.
 If the test is ordered and performed at a hospital or outpatient diagnostic center, it is often done by a technologist, who is not properly trained in evaluating the superficial veins.
-At Nu Vela Vein Center, patients are not referred to an outside imaging center or hospital for ultrasound evaluation; Dr. R. Dishakjian, with extensive experience with the technology, personally performs all ultrasound evaluations.
+At Nu Vela Laser and Vein Center, patients are not referred to an outside imaging center or hospital for ultrasound evaluation; Dr. R. Dishakjian, with extensive experience with the technology, personally performs all ultrasound evaluations.

 Questions About Cost of Vein Treatment or a Treatment?